32 common dog diseases to keep an eye out for

 11. Poisoning

 While not strictly a disease, poisoning can leave your dog feeling very unwell.
-Diarrhea, vomiting, and blood in the stool are common signs of poisoning.
+Diarrhea, vomiting in dogs, and blood in the stool are common signs of poisoning.
 Consuming anything from pesticides to poisonous plants can cause these symptoms and put your dog's life at risk, so it's important to watch what they are eating at all times.
 Make sure to use non-toxic cleaning products and keep toxic plants out of your house to avoid poisoning.

 12. Tick-bourne diseases